 So, take an RV for a test drive or two first!

-Before you sign a contract to rent an RV, here are a few things to remember:
+Before you sign an RV rental contract, here are a few things to remember:

 - Only do business with a reputable RV rental agency.
 They will have proper contracts and insurance.